kubrickfr/avsc-wiki/API.md

   [`createEmitter`](#protocolcreateemittertransport-opts-cb) for how to obtain one.
 + `cb(err, res)` {Function} Function called with the remote call's response (and eventual error) when available.
-This can be omitted when the message is one way.
+If not specified and an error occurs, the error will be emitted on `emitter` instead.

 Send a message.
 This is always done asynchronously.